smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 information transfer over space and time.
 Quex supports this type of communication by the generation of interpreters of sequential data streams.

-Writing, i.e. sequential data streams is traditionally associated with a stream of letters.
+Writing, i.e. sequential data streams are traditionally associated with a stream of letters.
 In phonemic writing systems :cite:`CoulmanFlorian1989`, such as Latin, Arabic, Hebrew, etc., letters correspond to graphemes representing sounds.
 The 'letters' of DNA are the four nucleotide bases A (adenine), C (cytosine), G (guanine), and T (thymine) :cite:`pevsner2015bioinformatics`.
 Letters in digital transmission frames are bytes or bits.
-Lexical analysis detects configurations of letters and reports accordingly atomic meanings.
+In general terms, lexical analysis detects configurations of letters and reports accordingly atomic meanings.
 How can this be accomplished by an automated system?

 An example *state machine* may be considered in figure :ref:`fig:state-machine-students-life`.
 It displays the slightly idealized